acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Our House
 Sat, 27 May 2017 11:02:19

-&ldquo;We&rdquo;re not living in a two-story house with us on the bottom floor and God upstairs and that&rdquo;s it.
+&ldquo;We&rdquo;re not living in a two-story house with us on the bottom floor and God upstairs and that&rsquo;s it.
 Far more realistic is to realize that we&rdquo;re living in a skyscraper and that there are who knows how many dimensions of creation above us.&rdquo;&mdash;Mark Shea, at <a href="http://www.archindy.org/criterion/local/series/evil/1.htm" target="_blank">Archindy.org</a>

 ## Unthinkable?